kevinwang930/kevinwang930.github.io/content/post/java/spring/aop.md

 <!--more-->

 # Concept
-Aspect-oriented Programming provides another way of thinking about program structure.
+`Aspect-oriented Programming (AOP)` is a programming paradigm that aims to increase modularity by allowing the separation of cross-cutting concerns.
+It does so by adding behavior to existing code(advice) without modifying the code.

-Aspect A modularization of a concern that cuts across multiple classes.
+`Aspect` A modularization of a concern that cuts across multiple classes.
 Example : Transaction management

-Joint point A point during the execution of a program.
+`Joinpoint` represents a generic runtime joinpoint.
+A runtime joinPoint is an event that occurs on a static joinpoint.

-Advice Action taken by an aspect at a particular join point
+`Advice` Action taken by an aspect at a particular joinpoint

-Pointcut  A predicate that matches join points.
-Advice is associated with a pointcut expression that runs at any join point matched by the pointcut.

-AOP proxy An object created by the AOP framework in order to implement the aspect contracts

 Advice types:
     1. before
     2. after
     3. finally
     4. around

+`Advisor` interface holding AOP `advice` and a filter determing the applicability of the advice(such as a `pointcut`)

+`Pointcut`  A predicate that matches joinpoint.
+Advice is associated with a pointcut expression that runs at any `Joinpoint` matched by the `pointcut`.

+`Proxy` An object created by the AOP framework in order to implement the aspect contracts

 ```plantuml
 top to bottom direction